Simplicity and tracial weights on non-unital reduced crossed products: Preliminaries

 \end{Def} It is known that exterior equivalence leads to a natural $\ast$-isomorphism between the reduced twisted crossed product \Cs-algebras.
 Indeed, keep the setting from Definition \ref{Def:ee} and realize both $A \rca{\alpha, u} \Gamma$ and $ A \rca{\beta, v} \Gamma$ on $\fH \otimes \ell^2\Gamma$ as in the definition by using the same representation $\pi\colon A \rightarrow \IB(\fH)$.
 Define $U \in \cU(\fH \otimes \ell^2\Gamma)$ to be

 Then we have

 Indeed direct calculations show

 This fact is observed in Corollary 3.7 in \cite{PR} for the full twisted crossed product \Cs-algebras.
-It is clear from the definition that the above $\ast$-isomorphism commutes with all subgroup conditional expectations.
+It is clear from these two equalities that the above $\ast$-isomorphism commutes with all subgroup conditional expectations.